-The Xapuri strain is a variety of psilocybin mushrooms first collected in South America sometime around 2009.
-The original sample was collected in Brazil, supposedly on the side of BR317, a highway stretching from Boca de Acre to Senador Guiomard in the State of Acre.
+The Xapuri strain was first collected in Brazil in 2009.
+The original sample was supposedly collected on the side of BR317, a highway stretching from Boca de Acre to Senador Guiomard in the State of Acre.

 |Substrate Recommendation||Rye Grain With Thick Casing|